ind4skylivey/iridex-prism-terminal/docs/SYNC.md

 - `prism sync configure` — writes placeholder token for local dev.
 - `prism sync dotfiles <list|restore>` — inspect tracked files or restore one into place.
 - `prism sync jwt issue [--subject ... --ttl ...]` — sign a short-lived JWT with the stored secret and print/store it.
+- `prism sync serve [--listen ...]` — launch the bundled backend for local development and tests.

 ## API Contract (draft)
 ```